 Available streams with chemistry include:

 Earth Sciences is the scientific study of the planet.
-Core areas give you a broad understanding of the geology of the Earth’s landscape and how it has developed over time, geological hazards and tectonics.
-Options give you the chance to add areas like soil science, geochemistry, pollution monitoring & mediation, hydrology, earth observation and geographic information science.
+Core areas give you a broad understanding of the formation of the Earth's surface environment, and how it has developed over time including discussion of major global systems such as: plate tectonics, geology, oceans and ocean circulation, the atmosphere, weather and climate.
+Options in later years allow you to explore more specialised areas like soil science, geochemistry, pollution monitoring & mediation and environmental modelling.

 Available streams with earth science include: